WenderHost/themakercity/README.md

 ## Changelog

 ### [1.0.1]
+- Updated `README.md` with a changelog reflecting this repository.
 - Added "TikTok" as an option for "Maker Profile > Social Profiles".
 - Removed "Email" option from "Maker Profile > Social Profiles".